MarcYugo/DSAN-Deformable-Spatial-Attention/README.md

     torchprofile==0.0.4

 ### DSCN
 Install SDC before your experiments.
+Since we had not yet decided on a name for the operator during programming, we temporarily referred to the simplified strip convolution as DSCN, which is equivalent to SDC mentioned in the paper.

     cd classification/models/ops_dscn && python setup.py install